 What Are Coding Challenges?

-Coding challenges are exactly what they sound like.
+Coding challenges are precisely what they sound like.
 They are a means of testing a software engineer’s gifts in front of a monitor.
-Coding takes up the mainframe of a software developer’s responsibility so it is important to make sure your job candidate can program efficiently.
+Coding is the mainstay of a software developer’s responsibilities, so it is essential to ensure your job candidate can program efficiently.

 While some professional industries rely on a series of talk interviews to learn more about a job candidate, other industries stress the importance of finding candidates who can handle the job by putting potential employees right into the environment they will be working in.

-The educational sector, for example, uses teaching demos to determine that a candidate has the aptitude to literally stand in front of a class and teach a topic effectively.
-Where it comes to software development, there are coding challenges.
+The educational sector, for example, uses teaching demonstrations to determine whether a candidate has the aptitude to effectively teach a topic to a class.
+When it comes to software development, there are coding challenges.

-Sometimes the coding challenge works in the format of a take-home test.
-Other times, developers will code in front of recruiters so they can get a better idea of how potential employees tackle the challenge.
+Sometimes, the coding challenge is presented in the format of a take-home test.
+At other times, developers will code in front of recruiters to get a better idea of how potential employees approach the challenge.

 What Are the Advantages of Interview Coding Challenges?